Getting a Better Sales Return

 While most managers expect field sales reps to spend at least 50% of their time selling, the harsh reality is that only 23% of their time is spent actively selling.
 This is not because they are working less or more slowly, but because a huge portion of their time is dedicated to administrative tasks.1

-By adopting lean thinking, you can identify areas that require sales reps' time but aren't productive or providing a return, and then automate or outsource them.
+By adopting lean thinking, you can identify areas that require sales reps’ time but aren’t productive or provide a return and then automate or outsource them.
 For example, contracting with a sales partner to manage lead generation, lead management, and customer acquisition frees in-house sales staff to focus on existing customers

-2. Shift fixed sales costs into variable costs that can ebb and flow with the market
+1. Shift fixed sales costs into variable costs that can ebb and flow with the market.

 When you consider the full cost associated with maintaining salaried employees, using in-house sales representatives is expensive.
-No matter what is going on in the market, in-house sales staff are paid salary and benefits along with travel and expenses, and they incur other indirect operating costs as well.
+No matter what is going on in the market, in-house sales staff are paid a salary and benefits, including travel and expenses, and they also incur other indirect operating costs.
 Leveraging an external sales force or adopting a hybrid model that uses both in-house and outsourced reps to sell your products will shift some personnel costs from fixed to variable, giving you the flexibility to scale costs and personnel during market fluctuations.

-For example, the cost to maintain an experienced sales manager including salary, bonuses, employment taxes, health benefits, training investment, travel, and expenses can range from $175,000 to $250,000 or more.
-If you adopt a sales model that incorporates an external sales partner that is paid based on their sales performance, you will not only gain a higher return on sales but you also get more flexibility during market swings.
+For example, the cost to maintain an experienced sales manager, including salary, bonuses, employment taxes, health benefits, training investment, travel, and expenses, can range from $175,000 to $250,000 or more.
+If you adopt a sales model that incorporates an external sales partner that is paid based on their sales performance, you will not only gain a higher return on sales, but you will also get more flexibility during market swings.

-Companies that effectively sell across multiple channels (inside sales, field sales, distributors, or wholesalers) achieve more than 40% higher sales ROI than companies wed to a single channel model (e.g., only key account management and/or field sales).2 Inside sales reps can handle key accounts in remote areas or nurture accounts over time to increase account penetration and loyalty while channel partners can bring in new business and increase market penetration.
+Companies that effectively sell across multiple channels (inside sales, field sales, distributors, or wholesalers) achieve a sales ROI that is more than 40% higher than companies wed to a single-channel model (e.g., only key account management and/or field sales).2 Inside sales reps can handle key accounts in remote areas or nurture accounts over time to increase account penetration and loyalty, while channel partners can bring in new business and increase market penetration.

-Leading sales organizations implement some type of customer segmentation strategy to divide customers into manageable groups that have similar needs.
-They look at different customer attributes (organization size, industry, location, product usage, channel, etc.) and pain points to categorize customers and prospects based on similar characteristics.
+Leading sales organizations implement customer segmentation strategies to divide customers into manageable groups with similar needs.
+They examine various customer attributes (organization size, industry, location, product usage, channel, etc.) and pain points to categorize customers and prospects by similar characteristics.

 The bottom line: To promote sales agility and cut sales costs, invest in a diversified sales strategy.
 Leverage a committed team of in-house sales reps while working with an external sales partner to expand reach and improve sales efficiency.
-Investing in both an in-house sales team and outsourced sales support has consistently demonstrated a strong ROI no matter what the market is doing.
+Investing in both an in-house sales team and outsourced sales support has consistently delivered strong ROI, regardless of market conditions.

 1 https://www.paceproductivity.com/single-post/2017/02/09/How-Sales-Reps-Spend-Their-Time